Acceptance and Commitment Therapy (ACT) for Teens

 This principle helps your teen take action towards their goals.
 It involves setting plans and taking small steps to make progress.

 Teen ACT by Key Healthcare

 Teen Acceptance and Commitment Therapy in Los Angeles, CA

 Key Healthcare provides ACT for teenagers as a part of our teen treatment programs.
-Teens will participate in individual and group therapy sessions that utilize ACT to treat their mental health condition(s).
+Teens will participate in individual and teen group therapy sessions that utilize ACT to treat their mental health condition(s).
 In addition to our intensive outpatient and partial hospitalization programs, we also offer a comprehensive residential treatment program for teens.
 To learn more about our extended care programs, contact us today.